-Amortisation is provided on all intangibles assets excluding goodwill.
-Amortisation is calculated on a straight line basis so as to write-off the net cost of each intangible asset over its estimated useful life.
+Amortisation is provided on all intangible assets excluding goodwill.
+Amortisation is calculated on a straight line basis so as to write-off the cost of each intangible asset over its estimated useful life.
 The estimated useful lives in the current and comparative periods are as follows:

-• Customer relationships 5 years (2011: 7 years)

-• Software 3 - 10 years
+- Customer relationships 5 years - Software 3 10 years